Researchers are investigating whether your weight at birth holds the key to how you respond to exercise as an adult.

 Researchers are keen to have people from normal (2.5-3.4 kgs) as well as low birth weight (1.5-2.5 kgs) range involved.
 However to avoid confounding factors, those with family history of diabetes or born prematurely are not suitable for this particular study.

-“This is exciting research because the results will help us unlock secrets about exercise programs for those with low birth weight and what type/intensity of exercise works best to keep this population in good health,” Dr Kaur said.
+“This is exciting research because the results will help us unlock secrets about exercise programs for those with low birth weight.
+This may lead to different exercise guidelines for the low birth weight population if we find they do not respond as well to exercise training as normal birth weight adults," Dr Kaur said.

 Those participating in this study will be reimbursed $200 for their time and also learn about their aerobic fitness, blood glucose levels, body fat mass and bone density.